-Practice good oral hygiene – Brush at least twice a day with an ADA approved fluoride toothpaste and toothbrush.
+Practice good oral hygiene – Brush at least twice a day with ADA-approved fluoride toothpaste and toothbrush.
 Floss daily to remove food debris and plaque from in between the teeth and under the gumline.
 Brush or use a tongue scraper to clean the tongue and reach the back areas.
 Replace your toothbrush every 2 to 3 months.
 If you wear dentures or removable bridges, clean them thoroughly and place them back in your mouth in the morning.

 See your dentist regularly – Get a check-up and cleaning at least twice a year.
 If you have or have had periodontal disease, your dentist will recommend more frequent visits.

 Stop smoking/chewing tobacco – Ask your dentist what they recommend to help break the habit.